 - Your driver's license number (if you have one) and

 - The full name, address, and telephone number of two personal references who have known you for at least three years.
 The first reference should be a parent or legal guardian.
-The two references must have different U.S. addresses.
+The other two references must have different U.S. addresses.

 Steps One and Two should take approximately 30 minutes each.
 Allow time to complete each step in a single session.
 If you decide to exit the website before completing a step, you will be required to begin that step again.